 The Gymshark Flex Leggings come in at £32 for the full length or £30 for the capri leggings.
 On the surface, this seems very reasonable, as a pair of other big brand leggings such as Nike could easily set you back over £50.
 However, upon closer inspection you realise that the more expensive Nike leggings are all highly technical with special features that these Gymshark leggings lack.
 The more basic Nike leggings are closer to £20 which actually makes the Gymshark ones quite pricey.
 When comparing prices of womens activewear, it's important to consider what they have to offer in terms of quality and technical capabilities.
 These Gymshark ladies leggings are very basic and so should be priced as such.
 Here, you are paying for the desirability and the fashion aspect.

-If you would like a super stylish pair of leggings which still feature superior technical qualities, take a look at the Sundried Ruinette 2.0 Leggings which flatter your form and are super comfortable with their soft fabric and seamless design.
+If you would like a super stylish pair of leggings similar to the Gymshark Flex Leggings but which feature superior technical qualities and are more comfortable and flattering, take a look at the Sundried Ruinette 2.0 Leggings.
+These gym leggings flatter your figure and are super comfortable with their soft fabric and seamless design.
+They are high waisted with a no-dig waistband so they glide over lumps and bumps and are super comfortable.

 Topo Athletic is an up-and-coming sports brand that Sundried has reviewed a few times now.
 Their intelligently designed trainers are perfect for the more serious runner and their trail shoes have technical features that make them stand out from the crowd.
 Read our reviews of other Topo shoes here.